We’re All Fired Up To Celebrate The Year Of The Dragon

 You can trust your Stikins ® name labels to protect your kids’ kit through the washing machine, tumble dryer, kitchen sink, microwave, dishwasher, and while they’re out and about having adventures!

-Stikins ® labels are available in four pack sizes of 30, 60, 90, or 120 name labels.
+Stikins ® labels are available in five pack sizes of 30, 60, 90, 120, or 240 name labels.
 You can order online anytime or by phone during office hours (9am-5pm, Mon-Fri).
 We despatch all orders on the same or next working day by Royal Mail’s first class post (unfortunately, we couldn’t find any delivery dragons).
 We offer a 10% discount when you order three or more packs; your packs can be all the same, all different, or any mix you prefer.

 So, don’t delay!
 Protect your kids’ school kit with Stikins ® name labels today!